To find out more, including how to control cookies, see here:

 Zabaleta: “Conergy has a proven track record in Asia and an exceptional reputation.”

-So-called “net metering” allows owners of installations up to 100 kilowatts to offset the energy produced and consumed with the energy taken from the public grid, thereby significantly reducing their energy bill.
-Net metering models are already in use in the USA, South America and Italy, where end consumers can benefit from grid parity and solar power being cheaper than conventional energy from the grid.
+In conclusion, “net metering” allows owners of installations up to 100 kilowatts to offset the energy produced and consumed.
+So with the energy taken from the public grid, thereby significantly reducing their energy bill.
+Net metering models are already in use in the USA.
+In addition in South America and Italy.
+All the while where end consumers can benefit from grid parity and solar power.
+Finally with it being cheaper than conventional energy from the grid.